 - Volcano – students can watch a volcanic eruption and label parts of the picture

 - World Map – as students name the continents and oceans as they can use domain-specific vocabulary in their discussion

 - Shark – with this page students can create a colorful shark to inspire creative writing

 - Nation Flag – as students explore different countries they can replicate or design a new flag for a nation they’ve learned about

 - Plant Cell – this page lets kids tap and learn about the names of each part of a plant cell

-Some of the coloring pages offered by Quiver work with the free app and others need the full version Quiver EDU.
-You can learn more about Quiver’s augmented reality coloring book pages on their website!
+Some of the coloring pages offered by Quiver work with the free app.
+Others need the full version Quiver EDU.
+You can also learn more about Quiver’s augmented reality coloring book pages on their website!

 10 Things You Need to Know About #ScannableTech